What type of loan can I apply for?

 How do I apply for Direct Federal Loans - Stafford, Parent PLUS, Graduate PLUS?

-STEP 2: Complete a FAFSA (fafsa.ed.gov) as soon as possible after you and your family have filed your taxes.
+STEP 1: Complete a FAFSA (fafsa.ed.gov) as soon as possible after you and your family have filed your taxes.
 If you are unsure of your eligibility for a US Student Loan, completing the FAFSA will be able to tell you whether this is an option for you.
 The FAFSA will generate your Student Aid Report (SAR) which we need when certifying you for any federal loans.
-You will need the school code when filling out the FAFSA and Trinity Laban Conservatoire of Music's code is G50120.
-Please complete your FAFSA by 15 June.
+You will need the school code when filling out the FAFSA and Trinity Laban Conservatoire of Music's code is G10520.
+Please complete your FAFSA by 31 May.

 Please note that as a student at a foreign school you are required to complete new MPN’s for each loan for every year of study.

 STEP 5: If you are borrowing a PLUS loan (Parent PLUS or Graduate PLUS) you must provide us with the amount you wish to borrow.
-The Stafford loan has set allowable amounts detailed above and we will assume that you want the full Stafford allowance unless we are advised otherwise.
+The Stafford loan has set allowable amounts detailed above.
 To get an idea of how much you can borrow, please see the Cost of Attendance table earlier in this document.

 STEP 6: Complete your Entrance Counselling only if you are new to Trinity Laban Conservatoire of Music and Dance.
 This is a requirement of the US Department of Education and can be completed at studentloans.gov.
 Counselling must only be submitted by students borrowing Stafford loans or Graduate PLUS loans.
 Please complete this no later than 30 June.